 Joseph A. McCartin, Ph.D., Executive Director

 Joseph A. McCartin is a historian of the U.S. labor movement and 20th century U.S. social and political history.
 He is a Professor of History at Georgetown University, where he has taught since 1999.
 His research focuses on the intersection of labor organization, politics, and public policy.
 His first book, Labor’s Great War: The Struggle for Industrial Democracy and the Origins of Modern American Labor Relations, won the 1999 Philip Taft Labor History Book Award.
 His new book, Collision Course: Ronald Reagan, the Air Traffic Controllers, and the Strike that Changed America, examines the origins and implications of the 1981 PATCO strike of air traffic controllers.
 It won the Richard A. Lester Award for the Outstanding Book on Industrial Relations and Labor Economics published in 2011.
 His current research explores the impact of public sector labor organization on politics, government, and private sector labor relations.
-He is a member of the steering committee of Catholic Scholars for Worker Justice, the editorial committee of Labor: Studies in Working-Class History of the Americas, and he serves on the board of Interfaith Worker Justice.
+He is a member of the steering committee of Catholic Scholars for Worker Justice, the editorial committee of Labor: Studies in Working-Class History of the Americas, and the board of Interfaith Worker Justice.

-Denise Brennan, Ph.D, Faculty Fellow
+Denise Brennan, Ph.D., Faculty Fellow

 Nick Wertsch, Program Coordinator

-Vail Kohnert-Yount, Administrator
+Vail Kohnert-Yount, Program Manager

 Vail Kohnert-Yount is a native Texan and a 2013 graduate of Georgetown University, where she majored in Science, Technology, and International Affairs with a certificate in Justice and Peace Studies.
-At Georgetown, she served as the student body vice president and was a leader in the Georgetown Democrats, the Georgetown Journal of International Affairs, and the Center for Social Justice.
+At Georgetown, she served as the student body vice president and was a leader in the Georgetown Democrats, the Georgetown Solidarity Committee, the Georgetown Journal of International Affairs, and the Center for Social Justice.
 She previously interned at the White House, the AFL-CIO, and the U.S. House of Representatives.